-The national curriculum identifies three main aims in the primary phase:
+The national curriculum identifies three main maths aims in the primary phase:

-We follow White Rose Maths planning.
-Key Stage 1 use specific year group schemes of work while Key Stage 2 use the mixed age planning resources.
-Units are planned across the term so that pupils complete a quiz at the end of each unit allowing for 2-3 ‘consolidation’ days after the assessment where specific misconceptions or gaps can be addressed.
+Units of maths are planned so that pupils complete a quiz at the end of each unit allowing for 2-3 ‘consolidation’ days after the assessment where specific misconceptions or gaps can be addressed.
 Teachers complete an assessment grid where gaps can be easily identified.
-Pupils practise these examples on the blank pages of the assessment booklet.
+Pupils practise areas that have not been mastered during these consolidation lessons.
+Where children have achieved well in the quiz – they are able to deepen their knowledge through further reasoning or problem solving activities.

-White Rose end of term assessments are used 3 times a year to provide a summative assessment opportunity.
+We use modified White Rose end of term assessments 3 times a year to provide a summative assessment opportunity.

 Language is important and pupils are challenged to articulate their thinking and explain strategies to adults and peers including explaining why something can’t be the correct answer.
-White Rose Premium resources include a range of reasoning and problem solving questions for each topic.
+We use White Rose reasoning and problem solving questions for each topic.

 In KS1, all pupils have immediate access to the following personal resources: